Do you know what researchers have discovered to be the most powerful form of assessment for students?

 And we’re not talking small potatoes when it comes to impact.
 High quality feedback can increase student learning by up to 50% – that’s HUGE!
 It’s more than double the effect of classroom environment, testing, homework or teacher style.
 And that’s great news for us teachers.

-This means that we can focus our time and energy where it belongs – on delivering a loop of meaningful instruction and meaningful feedback.
+This means that we can focus our time and energy where it belongs – on delivering a loop of meaningful instruction and meaningful feedback using student and teacher feedback forms.

 But…how can we be sure that our feedback is high quality and meaningful?